 Yes.
-Regular use rates have climbed from less than 6 percent of Americans in 2007 to about 7 percent today.
-That growth roughly tracks the increasing legalization of cannabis in the United States.
+Regular use rates have climbed from less than 6 percent of Americans in 2007 to about 12 percent today.
+That growth roughly tracks the increasing legalization and destigmatization of cannabis in the United States.

 The term “legalization” refers to decisions by state governments to allow and regulate the cultivation, sale, and possession of marijuana for recreation.
-Four states, Colorado, Washington, Oregon, and Alaska, have moved to legalize, as has Washington, D.C.
+Fifteen states have legalized adult-use.